LvanWissen/www.leonvanwissen.nl/content/project/hollywood-science/index.md

 ---
 title: "Hollywood Science: Art, Science and Film"
+subtitle: Course tought at the Vrije Universiteit Amsterdam in 2017 and 2018.
-summary: Course tought at the Vrije Universiteit Amsterdam in 2017 and 2018
+summary: Course tought at the Vrije Universiteit Amsterdam in 2017 and 2018.
 tags:
 - Hollywood Science
-- teaching
+- Teaching
 - VU
+- Canvas
 date: "2018-07-01"

 # Optional external URL for project (replaces project detail page).